Poles of finite-dimensional representations of Yangians: Introduction

 \subsection{Acknowledgments}

 The first author was supported through the Simons foundation collaboration grant 526947.
-The second author gratefully acknowledges the support of the Natural Sciences and Engineering Research Council of Canada (NSERC) provided via the postdoctoral fellowship (PDF) program.
+The second author gratefully acknowledges the support of the Natural Sciences and Engineering Research Council of Canada (NSERC), provided via the Postdoctoral Fellowships and Discovery Grants programs (Grant RGPIN-2022-03298 and DGECR-2022-00440).
 We are extremely grateful to the anonymous referee for pointing out the possible connection between the sets of poles and the work of Frenkel--Hernandez \cite{frenkel-hernandez}, which helped us to significantly simplify our arguments, and strengthen our results.
+In addition, we would like to thank David Hernandez, Ryo Fujita and Sasha Tsymbaliuk for several enlightening discussions and helpful remarks.